knosvoxel/OpenGL-Project-Template/README.md

 # OpenGL-Project-Template for use with CMake in VS Code
 - Works on both Linux and Windows.
-- For Windows: in main.cpp uncomment the line where we create the Shader ourShader and comment the line for Linux
 - Recommended software: Linux: Visual Studio Code / Windows: Visual Studio Community